tiagobluiz/pleo-challenge/README.md

   AntaeusDal.
 - For the application's flow having the serializable transaction level does not seem to be justified as it comes with potentially big performance impact when dealing with big data, as it prevents any type of parallelization.
-Therefore, to increase parallelization and still give some guarantees of data consistency, I've opted to lower the level to Repeatable Read.
+Therefore, to increase parallelization and still give some guarantees of data consistency, I would've opted to lower the level to Repeatable Read.
 Note that, having phantom reads is acceptable given that invoices created after the processing starts should not be taken into account in the current month.
+However, SQLite does not support such level, so I'll stick with serializable.
 - The in-emory groupBy performed in the AntaeusDal's `fetchInvoicesByStatusGroupedByCustomer` can become a problem if the number of invoices starts reaching the hundreds of millions.
 However, given the small size of the Invoice object, its performance for now it is acceptable.